sama9767/TrialFociMapper/README.md

 library(TrialFociMapper)
 ````

 Thank you for your attention.
-If you find any bug, please open an issue in the issue tracker.
+If you find any bug, please open an issue in the tracker.

+TFM team out :v: